NQKhanh296/Zombot/README.md

 # Zombot
-a metroidvania inspired by deac cells and zombotron
+a metroidvania inspired by Dead cells and Zombotron